A Cow and an Egret Playing at the Ricefield

 We got invited a couple of months ago to a friend’s place in San Rafael, Bulacan.
 Not really known as a tourist locale, we basically went there just to hang out.

 It’s about an hour and a half by bus from Manila and we arrived there late in the afternoon.
 After a quick snack, we immediately set up the table under mango trees for an impromptu bonding drinking session.
-But before things got out of hand, we first watched the sun burn the sky to orange at the back lot which opened up to a sprawling newly harvested rice field.
-It was a quick but nevertheless fiery sunset.
-The evening was spent swinging lazily on hammocks under the trees, passing shots, talking about movies, debating whether Incubus has indeed sold out, what album R.E.M.’s Night Swimming is from, and further discussions on the finer points of the 90’s music scene.
-With no iTunes on K’s laptop, we had to make do with a small speaker which threatens to burst every time a bass drum kicks in from my iPod.
+But before things got out of hand, we first watched the sun burn the sky to orange at the back lot of our friend’s house which opens to a sprawling newly harvested rice field.
+It was a quick, but nevertheless, fiery sunset.

 The night wore on to the sounds of grunge music accompanied by the occasional pop of the bonfire and the never ending whir of cicadas.